 Key risks Yes.

 Corporate objectives Yes.

 Financial performance indicators Yes.

 Non-financial performance indicators Yes.

 Dividend policy Yes.

 Details of whistle-blowing policy No. The Company has not adopted yet any formal policy on whistle blower.

-Biographical details (at least age, Yes.

-qualifications, date of first appointment,

-relevant experience, and any other

-directorships of listed companies) of
+Biographical details (at least age, qualifications, date of first appointment, relevant experience, and any other directorships of listed companies) of directors/commissioners Yes.

-directors/commissioners

-Training and/or continuing education No. The Compliance Officer of the Company meets

-programme attended by each with the directors and top-level management from

-director/commissioner time to time to evaluate compliance with the Corporation's Manual on Corporate Governance.

-The Compliance Officer also coordinates with the Chairman and President to ensure full compliance with the adopted leading practices on corporate governance.
-The Compliance Officer furnishes the Board of Directors and top-level management with copies of new rules, regulations, circulars and orders of the Securities and Exchange Commission and the Philippine Stock Exchange to continuously update its Directors and top-level management with new requirements for compliance with
+Training and/or continuing education programme attended by each director/commissioner No. The Compliance Officer of the Company meets with the directors and top-level management from time to time to evaluate compliance with the Corporation's Manual on Corporate Governance.
+The Compliance Officer also coordinates with the Chairman and President to ensure full compliance with the adopted leading practices on corporate